Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

 As a consequence of our classification, we find that when the information exponent is at least $2$, essentially all of the data is used in the initial ``search phase'': the ratio of the amount of data used in the descent phase (linear in the dimension) to the amount used in the search phase (quasilinear or polynomial in the dimension) vanishes as the dimension tends to infinity.
 Put simply, the main difficulty in these problems is leaving the high entropy region of the initialization; once one has left this region, the algorithm's performance is fast in \emph{all} of these problems.
 This matches the heuristic picture described above.
 For an illustration of this discussion, see Figures~\ref{fig:search-phase}--\ref{fig:lln} for numerical experiments in the supervised learning setting.

 Our classification yields nearly tight sample complexity bounds for the performance of SGD from a random start in a broad range of classification tasks.
-In particular, the setting $k\leq 2$ covers a broad range of estimation tasks for which the problem of sharp sample complexity bounds have received a tremendous amount of attention such as phase retrieval, supervised learning with commonly used activation functions such as ReLu and sigmoid, gaussian mixture models, and spiked matrix models.
+In particular, the setting $k\leq 2$ covers a broad range of estimation tasks for which the problem of sharp sample complexity bounds have received a tremendous amount of attention such as phase retrieval, supervised learning with commonly used activation functions such as ReLu and sigmoid, Gaussian mixture models, and spiked matrix models.
 The regime $k\geq 3$ has, to our knowledge, received less attention in the literature with one notable exception, namely spiked tensor models.
 That being said, we find fascinating phenomena in these problems.
 For example, in the supervised learning setting, we find that minor modifications of the activation function can dramatically change the sample complexity needed for consistent estimation with SGD.
 See, e.g., Fig.~\ref{fig:k=1-2-3}.

 Importantly, our approach does not require almost sure or high probability assumptions on the geometry of the loss landscape, such as convexity or strictness and separation of saddle points.
 Furthermore, we make no assumptions on the Hessian of the loss.
 Indeed, in many of our applications the Hessian of the loss where the algorithm is initialized will have many positive and negative eigenvalues simultaneously.
 Instead we make a scaling assumption on the sample-wise error for the loss.
 More precisely, we assume a scaling in $N$ for the low moments of the norm of its gradient and the variance of the directional derivative in the direction of the parameter to be inferred.
 We note that the assumption of $L$-smoothness falls into our setting, but our assumption is less restrictive.
 For a precise definition of our assumption and a comparison see Definition~\ref{def:naturally-scaling} below.
-We expect that the classification we introduce has broader implications for efficient estimation thresholds than the setting we consider here, such as in non-spherical space, finite rank estimation, or offline algorithms.
+We expect that the classification we introduce has broader implications for efficient estimation thresholds than the setting we consider here, such as finite rank estimation, or offline algorithms with possibilities of reuse, batching, and overparametrization.
+Furthermore, while we restrict to the sphere, we expect a similar classification to hold in full space with e.g., an $\ell^2$ penalty, but leave this to future investigation.